HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 - The code should be easy to modify as requirements change.

-- use astro framework for a content heavy fast website
+- Use astro framework for a content heavy fast website

-- display technologies - lcd, led and micro led
+- Display technologies - lcd, led and micro led

 ### Speaking